IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Log in to Minishift
 ~~~~~~~~~~~~~~~~~~~

-``oc login``
+Note that if you just installed Minishift, you are probably logged in already, but it doesn't hurt to log in again.

+``oc login --username developer --password=whatever``

 Use "developer" as the username and a couple characters as the password.

 Allow Containers to Run as Root in Minishift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This isn't ideal, but for now we're allowing containers to run as root.
+For now we're allowing containers to run as root.
+Until the images are fixed to run as non-root, run the following command:

+``oc adm policy add-scc-to-user anyuid -z default --as system:admin``

 FIXME: Eventually, we should create containers that don't require root.
+When we do.
+Make sure Dataverse still runs on Minishift after you've stopped allowing containers to run as root by issuing the following command:

-``oc adm policy add-scc-to-user anyuid -z default --as system:admin``
+``oc adm policy remove-scc-from-user anyuid -z default --as system:admin``

+For more information on improving Docker images to run as non-root, see "Support Arbitrary User IDs" at https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-origin-specific-guidelines

 Create a Minishift Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~